OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/19-Testing_for_Server-Side_Request_Forgery.md

 ## Summary

-Often web applications may have to interact with internal or external resources in order to provide certain functionality, with the expectation that only the service providing that functionality will be used, but often such functionality processes user data and if not handled properly it can open the door for injection attacks that are called Server-side Request Forgery (SSRF).
+Web applications often interact with internal or external resources.
+While you may expect that only the intended resource will be handling the data you send, improperly handled data may create a situation where injection attacks are possible.
+One type of injection attack is called Server-side Request Forgery (SSRF).
 A successful SSRF attack can grant the attacker access to restricted actions, internal services, or internal files within the application or the organization.
-In some cases it can even lead to Remote Code Execution (RCE).
+In some cases, it can even lead to Remote Code Execution (RCE).

 ## Test Objectives